Radiation Dose Management Market : Growing focus on interventional radiology and nuclear medicine

 Leading Companies :

-Some of the major players operating in Radiation Dose Management Services Market are Bayer AG (Germany), GE Healthcare (US), Philips Healthcare (Netherland), and Sectra AB (Sweden).
+Some of the major players operating in this market are Bayer AG (Germany), GE Healthcare (US), Philips Healthcare (Netherland), and Sectra AB (Sweden).
 In 2019, Bayer AG held the leading position in the radiation dose management market.
 The company has an extensive geographical presence spanning North America, Europe, Asia Pacific, and Latin America.

 Matched content